 Miracle Bash and Swim for Melissa benefit Huntsville Hospital for Women & Children’s Regional Neonatal ICU through the Melissa George Neonatal Memorial Fund.
 Almost every piece of equipment in the unit – which serves more than 1,000 newborns annually – has been provided thanks to generous event sponsors and donors to Melissa’s Fund.

 The 15th annual Miracle Bash and Swim for Melissa will be combined into a one-of-a-kind, one-day event.
 Even though we can't be close together this year, we can still work collectively and make a difference for families in our NICU!
 On Saturday, Aug.
-22, Jaycee Way, located off Airport Road in Huntsville, will transform into the Miracle Mile, lined with signs featuring Neonatal ICU baby heroes (Make sure your child is featured on the Miracle Mile by purchasing a sign!).
+22, Jaycee Way, located off Airport Road in Huntsville, will transform into the Miracle Mile, lined with signs featuring Neonatal ICU baby heroes.

 Swim for Melissa families and teams will drive through the celebration, stopping at stations for fundraising prizes, Swim for Melissa T-shirts and special surprises.
 That evening, the route will transform for Miracle Bash, featuring a gourmet picnic pick-up and amazing online silent auction.

 Proceeds will be used to address a need created by the pandemic, providing 55 NICVIEW cameras to go by infants' bedsides in our Neonatal ICU.
 This state-of-the-art technology will allow loved ones to be able to “see” their baby, even though they can’t be there in person.